nojronatron/nojronatron.github.io/continuing-education/azure-functions.md

 1. Code is _generated_ as a sample that the developer can edit and take forward.
 1. Open a Terminal and run `func host start`

-Functions can also be created "on the fly" instead of with the Command Palette.
+Functions can also be created "on the fly" instead of with the Command Palette:

 - Follow Intellisense advice to drive development.